-The table on previous page is a statement of current intentions as of the date of this Prospectus.
+The above table is a statement of current intentions as of the date of this Prospectus.
 As with any budget, intervening events (including exploration success or failure) and new circumstances have the potential to affect the manner in which the funds are ultimately applied.
 The Board reserves the right to alter the way funds are applied on this basis.